automated-bots/GitLab-Bot/README.md

 This bot will handle the following events and inform you via Telegram about those events:

-- Issues opened, re-opened & closed;
+- Issues opened, re-opened & closed
-- Merge requests are opened, re-opened, closed or merged;
+- Merge requests are opened, re-opened, closed or merged
-- Failing pipelines;
+- Failing pipelines
+- Successful deployments
-- New releases.
+- New releases

 ## Production